lreimer/taxi-callcenter-agents/README.md

 # Taxi Callcenter Agents

-Intelligent taxi call center agent implementations that can process a taxi order.
+A call center agent that can help with ordering a taxi.
 This demo repository uses Google ADK for now.
+Maybe CrewAI later.

 ## Project Setup